kubeflow/blog/_posts/2025-07-25-model-registry-integration.md

 - Troubleshooting Model Registry Pods: Wait for `model-registry-deployment pod` to become `Running` and `READY` (`kubectl get pods -n kubeflow | grep model-registry`).

-Install and Deploy Kubeflow Model Registry UI: The Model Registry UI is a separate frontend application that provides a browsable interface to your registered models.
+**Install and Deploy Kubeflow Model Registry UI:**
+/ The Model Registry UI is a separate frontend application that provides a browsable interface to your registered models.
 There are two primary ways to deploy it: a simpler method for basic setups, and a more comprehensive method for multi-user Kubeflow environments.

 - **Option A:** Basic UI Deployment (Recommended for simplicity with standalone KFP): This method deploys the UI without requiring Istio or other multi-user components.